shelldoom/SquareRootLongDivisionVisualizer/README.md

 **Limitations:**

-1. Eager Valuation i.e. evaluated first, then the results are printed
-2. Precision can't be 0.
+1. Precision can't be 0.
-3. Indentation between "|" character and dividend is increased by one space character every step.
+2. Instead of actually calculating the required indentation between `|` character and dividend, it is simply increased by one space character every step
-4. Needs optimization.
+3. Eager valuation i.e. evaluated first, then the results are printed

 **Resources**